infosupport/rust-workshop/rest-api/README.md

 | DB_USER       | Database admin user    | postgres      |
 | DB_PASSWORD   | Database user password | postgres      |

-If you're manually configuring postgres you'll need to run the `../sql/00-create-db.sql` script to get the right structure.
+If you're manually configuring PostgreSQL you'll need to run the `../sql/00-create-db.sql` script to get the right structure.

 Once you've configured a postgres server with a database, you can run the